ibm-cloud-docs/vpc/backup_service_vpc_manage_policy.md

 ### Rename a backup policy with the API
 {: #backup-rename-policy-api}

 Make a `PATCH /backup_policies/{backup_policies_id}` request and specify a new name for a backup policy.

-For example:
+The following example shows how to rename policy `5063bfe5-c16f-4606-ba26-fba0f099b97d` to `my-backup-policy1`.

 ```curl
 curl -X PATCH\